-New Chicago students are required to be present on the first day designated for orientation (see Calendar, pp. 9-10).
-New student orientation is a mandatory graduation requirement for all incoming students.
+New Chicago students are required to be present on the first day designated for orientation (see Calendar, page 8).
+New Student Orientation is a mandatory graduation requirement for all incoming students.
 Any exceptions in attending the scheduled sessions must be approved by the dean of students prior to the week of orientation.
-Those who arrive late must pay a late-entrance fee in addition to the regular room and board charge.
+Those who arrive late must pay a lateentrance fee in addition to the regular room and board charge.

-New Spokane students are required to be present on the first day designated for orientation (see Calendar, pp. 9-10).
+New Spokane students are required to be present on the first day designated for orientation (see Calendar, page 9).
 New Student Orientation is a mandatory graduation requirement for all incoming students.
 Any exceptions in attending the scheduled sessions must be approved by the dean for student services in Spokane prior to the week of orientation.
-Appeals should be submitted via e-mail to studentservices.spokane@moody.edu.
+Appeals should be submitted via email to studentservices.spokane@moody.edu.